Tuesday, 28 June 2016

 Just how this works was described very well by sociologist Joel Busher in his excellent recent book on the English Defence League, The Making of Anti-Muslim Protest.
 A recurrent theme through the book is the way in which activists’ beliefs, lifestyles and relationship reinforce another.
 Much of this happens online.
 It is as true of people like me, on the Left, as it is of the EDL.
 There are no more draughty church halls.
 There are no more cigarette packs soaked in slops.
 No-one need watch Newsnight anymore.
 Politics has become a dialogue of the deaf.
 No-one who does not share my views will hear my arguments, and I will not hear theirs.

 This is why we had a disaster last Thursday.
-All the information about the consequences of this vote was available beforehand; the threat to the Northern Ireland peace process, the fact that we would still have to have free movement of people (or limited access to EU markets), the fact that the UK would break up, that the pound would fall, that markets (and thus pensions) would have millions of pounds wiped off their value; it was all there.
+All the information about the consequences of this vote was available beforehand; the threat to the Northern Ireland peace process, the fact that we would still have to have free movement of people (or limited access to EU markets), the fact that the UK might break up, that the pound would fall, that markets (and thus pensions) would have millions of pounds wiped off their value; it was all there.
 But no-one thought of these facts when they went to vote.
 They had felt no need to acquaint themselves with them.
 People’s interactions are now grouped in vertical silos, into which no information may enter from any source that they have not chosen.
 It has thus never been easier to manipulate people, for they are complicit in their own deception.

 Few people outside Britain welcomed the Brexit vote, but those who did included Marine Le Pen and Greece’s Golden Dawn.
 “A direct consequence of Brexit will be the empowerment of patriotic and nationalist forces across Europe,” said Golden Dawn’s spokesman, Ilias Kasidiaris.